sdpython/sdpython.github.io/doc/experimental-experiment/dev/_sources/auto_recipes/plot_exporter_exporter_draft_mode.rst

     ###################################################################################################

     1. Data dependent error.
-        When exporting, we were unable to figure out if the expression `Eq(u0, 1)` always holds.
+        When exporting, we were unable to evaluate the value of `Eq(u0, 1)`.
         This was encountered 2 times.
         This occurred at the following stacktrace:
-            File /home/xadupre/vv/this312/lib/python3.12/site-packages/transformers/models/phi3/modeling_phi3.py, lineno 386, in _longrope_frequency_update.
+            File /home/xadupre/vv/this312/lib/python3.12/site-packages/transformers/models/phi3/modeling_phi3.py, lineno 386, in _longrope_frequency_update:
+            `if seq_len > original_max_position_embeddings:`
         As a result, it was specialized to a constant (e.g. `0` in the 1st occurrence), and asserts were inserted into the graph.

         Please add `torch._check(...)` to the original code to assert this data-dependent assumption.